Skip to main content

 U.S. service members, veterans, and their families may be eligible for certain immigration benefits in recognition of their important sacrifices.
 Specifically, veterans and current service members may be eligible to become U.S. citizens through naturalization under special provisions of the Immigration and Nationality Act (INA).
 These provisions reduce or eliminate certain general requirements for naturalization, including the requirements for the applicant to have resided in and been physically present in the United States for a specific period of time before naturalizing.1

-Since 2002, we have naturalized more than 158,000 members of the U.S. military, both at home and abroad.
-Naturalization ceremonies have taken place in more than 30 countries from Albania to the United Arab Emirates.² In the last five years (fiscal years 2018 – 2022), we have naturalized more than 33,000 service members.
-In FY 2022, we naturalized more than 10,600 service members, an almost 21% increase from the previous year.
-Authorization for the Military Accessions Vital to the National Interest (MAVNI) (PDF) program expired on Sept.
-30, 2017, contributing to a decrease in military naturalizations.
-The MAVNI program, authorized by the Department of Defense in 2008, allowed certain individuals who were not U.S. citizens, nationals, or lawful permanent residents to enlist if they had skills considered vital to the national interest.
+Since 2002, we have naturalized more than 187,000 members of the U.S. military, both at home and abroad.
+Naturalization ceremonies have taken place in more than 30 countries from Albania to the United Arab Emirates.2 In the last five years (fiscal years 2020 – 2024), we have naturalized more than 52,000 service members.
+In FY 2024, we naturalized more than 16,290 service members, a 34% increase from the previous year.

 Countries of Birth

-Service members born in the Philippines, Jamaica, Mexico, Nigeria, and China—the top five countries of birth among those naturalized—comprised 38% of the naturalizations since FY 2018.
-The next five countries of birth— South Korea, Ghana, Haiti, India, and Cameroon—comprised an additional 17% of military naturalizations from FY 2018 to FY 2022.
+Service members born in the Philippines, Jamaica, Mexico, Nigeria, and Ghana — the top five countries of birth among those naturalized — comprised over 38% of the naturalizations since FY 2020.
+The next five countries of birth — Haiti, China, Cameroon, Vietnam, and South Korea — comprised an additional 16% of military naturalizations from FY 2020 to FY 2024.

 Age

-Men comprised 74% of all service members naturalized between FY 2018 and FY 2022.
-The proportion of male and female service members naturalized remained fairly consistent across years with females slightly increasing since FY 2020.
+Men comprised 73% of all service members naturalized between FY 2020 and FY 2024.
+The proportion of male and female service members naturalized remained fairly consistent across years with the proportion of females slightly increasing from FY 2020 to FY 2024.

 Branch of Service

-Service members from the Army (including National Guard and Reserves) comprised about two-thirds (63%) of all military naturalizations from FY 2018 to FY 2022.
-Service members from the Coast Guard comprised less than 1% of military naturalizations from FY 2018 to FY 2022.³
+Service members from the Army (including National Guard and Reserves) comprised almost two-thirds (60%) of all military naturalizations from FY 2020 to FY 2024.
+Service members from the Coast Guard comprised less than 1% of military naturalizations from FY 2020 to FY 2024.3

 Tables